a22057916w/posd2023f/PATTERN.md

 </p>

 ## Singleton
-* Ensure a class only has one instance
+* Ensure a class only has one instance (i.e. DataMapper)
 * Global variable (static member in class)

 ## Template Method